benjamincharity/benjamincharity.com/articles/padding-saves-the-day.md

 ## Breathing Room

 As an application's UI is designed and built out, we are often in our own special little silo.
 Whether that silo is designing an app within the forgiving boundaries of a design document or developing within a fixed container centered gently within the viewport.

-Thought and effort go into designing the UI and then that beautiful UI is jammed inside a frame with no room to breathe inside smaller viewports.
+Thought and effort go into designing the UI and then that beautiful UI gets jammed inside a frame with no room to breathe inside smaller viewports.

 ![A website without padding](assets/blog/padding.jpg)

 Simply adding padding to the primary container does the trick.
-In small websites I may use the `<body>` element, but in applications I usually have an app container element.
+In small websites I may use the `<body>` element, but in applications I usually have an application 'container' element.

 ```css
 .window {